sabbir-dcy/React-Module/README.md

 - 58-2 Create Use Firebase hook for shared authentication

-- 58-3 Add Google Sign using custom hook with on State Change
+- **58-3 Add Google Sign using custom hook with on State Change**

-- 58-4 Implement Sign out and display user logged in User name
+- **58-4 Implement Sign out and display user logged in User name**

 - 58-5 Explore and Install React Firebase Hooks
+  - $ npm install --save react-firebase-hooks

 - 58-6 Use React Firebase Hook to manage user authentication

 - 58-7 Introduction to Protected Route and Require Auth

-- 58-8 Module Summary and Implement Auth Redirect
+- **58-8 Module Summary and Implement Auth Redirect**